Afoma/My-Hashnode-Blog-Posts/cku7iawsx0b5fjls1hv9de3gc.md

 Did you know that it employs a lot of developers as freelance technical writers ?
 All you need do is submit 3 of your articles to them and pitch yourself.

-Many software developers who write technical articles for freeCodeCamp have testified to me why they enjoy writing for freelance, starting from the excellent editing which makes you improve as a writer, to the wide audience which exposes you and your content to millions of readers, and the payment for writing your article.
+Many software developers who write technical articles for freeCodeCamp have testified to me why they enjoy writing for freeCodeCamp with regards to the excellent editing which makes you improve as a writer and the wide audience comprising of  millions of readers that you and your content will be exposed to.

 One of the things that also strike me about writing on freeCodeCamp is that you still own your work.
 A serious win win situation.